Mintbase/mintbase-js/packages/sdk/README.md

 {% hint style="warning" %}

-Should you encounter this [known issue](ttps://docs.near.org/tools/near-api-js/faq#class-x-is-missing-in-schema-publickey) make sure you are not importing modules directly from `near-api-js`, import them from `@mintbase-js/sdk` instead to avoid the duplicate import.
+Should you encounter this [known issue](https://docs.near.org/tools/near-api-js/faq#class-x-is-missing-in-schema-publickey) `Class PublicKey is missing in schema: publicKey` make sure you are not importing modules directly from `near-api-js`, import them from `@mintbase-js/sdk` instead to avoid the duplicate import.

 {% endhint %}